MicrosoftDocs/iis-docs/iis/wmi-provider/eventmappingelement-class.md

 ## Remarks
  Instances of this class are contained in the `EventMappings` array property of the [EventMappingSettings](../wmi-provider/eventmappingsettings-class.md) class.

- Event codes are mapped to events defined by the constants in the <xref:System.Web.Management.WebEventCodes?displayProperty=fullName> object.
+ Event codes are mapped to events defined by the constants in the [System.Web.Management.WebEventCodes](/dotnet/api/system.web.management.webeventcodes?view=netframework-4.7.2) object.
 The mapping uses a range specified by the `StartEventCode` and `EndEventCode` properties.

  Event mappings enable you to assign friendly names to event sources.
 The `Rules` property of the [HealthMonitoringSection](../wmi-provider/healthmonitoringsection-class.md) class uses these names to associate event sources with the related event consumers, called providers.